regymm/PYNQSDR/Design.md

   - So have to use LVDS mode.
 Openwifi needs LVDS anyways
   - Have to stick to 1RX 1TX.
 But that's enough for most applications
 - But ZYNQ with 3.3 V HP VCCIO can't run LVDS
   - For receiving, HDMI can run TMDS_33.
-So re-drive using SN65CML100
+So re-drive using SN65CML100 -- NO change on PYNQ-Z1
+    - Can also change 50 R pullup to 100 R series termination and directly receiving LVDS
+    - Can also remove 50 R pullup and use DS90LVDS048A receiver
   - For sending, I use single-ended output on FPGA, and convert these to LVDS using DS90LVDS047
 - PMOD can't run high speed
-  - Yet it can run at 80 MHz, enough for openwifi, dump1090, and everything else I tried
+  - Yet it can run at 80 MHz (40 M sampling rate 1rx-1tx), enough for openwifi, dump1090, and everything else I tried
-  - Optionally remove TVS diodes and 200 ohm series resistors, can run at 120 MHz
+  - Optionally remove TVS diodes and 200 ohm series resistors, can run at 120 MHz (~61.44 M sampling rate 1rx-1tx)
 - Board shape is strange...
   - Small connectors on PMOD/HDMI side is required
 - Hand-solder BGA?
   - Heatgun, soldering iron, solder paste, flux are enough, it's really not that hard
+  - **warning**: Boards after SMT assembly will suffer oxidation when re-flowing, so ordering SMT assembly w/o the BGA chip then manually solder the BGA may not work well

-Design "explained":
+Design "explained"(initial testing version):

 ![](pic/sch_design.png)